J-Ibarra/test/packages/services/admin-fund-management/README.md

-# This is an example `admin-fund-managment` service
+# This is an example `admin-fund-management` service

 Handles the logic related to: